bingobob/drone/README.md

 ## Enhancements

-I've got many ideas for how to enhance this project but need to keep in mind weight at all times. think I'm at the limit of the payload for this drone as it is.
+I've got many ideas for how to enhance this project but need to keep in mind weight at all times.
+I think I'm at the limit of the payload for this drone as it is.
 However I'd like to investigate the following.

 - GPS module, would be great to add altitude figures to the images/videos and perhaps add these to the flight log
 - Barometer maybe use this instead of the GPS module, lighter and cheaper although less accurate I believe
-- Try the whole thing on a different drone - I beleive the X8X is more powerful
+- Try the whole thing on a different drone - I beleive the X8C is more powerful
 - Add buttons / switches to the pi to allow it to be shutdown elegantly by the user
 - Yellow wire - there's a yellow wire running from the syma control board that was used with the original camera, you pressed a function on the remote control unit and it signalled to the camera to start / stop recording or take a photo.
 I wonder if it would be possible to connect this yellow wire to the Pi GPIO directly and have the remote unit send signals to the Pi, e.g. take a photo, or shutdown.
 - Access point, currently the pi zero w is set to connect as a client to my home wifi network, this works well however it might be more useful if I set it up as a wifi access point (a flying one)!